Reframing Clinical Collaboration After Acquisition

 Context

-Doctolib acquired Siilo to unlock collaboration at scale.
-But integration didn't happen!
+Doctolib acquired Siilo (Now Connect), But integration didn't happen!

-Doctolib acquired Siilo to unlock collaboration at scale.
+The vision was to combine Doctolib's clinical tools with Europe's Largest Clinical Messaging tool, into one seamless experience.
 Two years later, most Doctolib users never touched Connect, and most Connect users saw no improvements.

 10%